Cinderland Eco Village

-- Common Spiritual Practice(s): Ecumenical (accepts all religions or spiritual practices), Christian, Buddhist, Wiccan, Native American, Paganism or Earth Religions, Mixed Eastern Philosophy or Practice, Hare Krishna, Rainbow Family, Atheist, Agnostic, Luciferianism
+- Common Spiritual Practice(s): Ecumenical (accepts all religions or spiritual practices), Eclectic (integrates multiple religious or spiritual beliefs), Christian, Buddhist, Jewish, Muslim, Hindu, Wiccan, Native American, Unitarian Universalist, Paganism or Earth Religions, Mixed Eastern Philosophy or Practice, Hare Krishna, Rainbow Family, Atheist, Agnostic, Humanist

 - Education Style(s): Home Schooling, Public Schooling, Up to each family or individual

 Wash body with soap every day and change sheets regularly.
 Quarantine self when contagious, keep open wounds covered.
 Notify community when you have contagions promptly.

 - Healthcare Options: Up to each family or individual

 The Fellowship for Intentional Community (FIC), Rainbow Family

 ecovillage, big island, hawaii, puna, hilo, pahoa, kapoho, farm, hostle, nonproffit, vegetarian